MacHu-GWU/cookiecutter-aws-lambda-python-project/docs/source/02-Internal-Enterprise-Standard-of-AWS-Python-Project-Development-Workflow/index.rst

     Each step in the development workflow requires the developer to enter many CLI commands, some of which may have very long arguments that can be difficult to enter accurately.
 In addition, it is often necessary for developers to navigate to a specific directory in order to run the commands.
 This can be time-consuming, particularly for new team members who are onboarding the project, and it can also increase the risk of errors.

 Having an internal standard for development workflow can reduce communication burden, improve productivity and reduce the risk of errors.
-The development workflow introduced in this tutorial is primarily based on my career experiences.
-I have been doing Python development since 2008 and actively maintaining around 20+ open source Python projects with total two millions monthly downloads, delivered 10+ commercial projects to production with around 5k ~ 10k line of code in average.
-This development workflow is primarily focus on AWS + Lambda + Python styled microservice project, and I cannot say that it is the best practice.
-But, I am pretty sure this is not the worst workflow.
+The development workflow introduced in this tutorial is primarily based on my personal experiences.
+I have been doing Python development since 2008 and actively maintaining around 20+ open source Python projects with total two millions monthly downloads.
+I have used this development workflow to iterate fast.
+But please feel free to use your own development workflow.

-THE recommended Development Workflow
+The Recommended Development Workflow
 ------------------------------------------------------------------------------
 First, let's install some dependencies for automation scripts.
 You need to install the following dependencies to your "User Python".